The Tax Side of Dealing in Collector Cars

-Updated 01/21.
+The tax side of dealing in collector cars can be quite interesting.
 Are you a collector?
 People collect all kinds of different things, including stamps, art, sports cards, jewelry, coins and cars to name just a few.
 Speaking of collectors, collectibles can be a great hobby but they can also draw the attention of the IRS, one of the greatest collectors of all time.

 Collector Cars Are Not Tax-Free

 Cars, particularly classic ones, have always been a popular collectible.
 However, there several tax issues surrounding collectible cars that you should be aware of.
 It’s no secret that the IRS loves to make waves with its investigations.
 Well-to-do car collectors who decide to skimp on their full tax bill are the perfect targets for the IRS to make examples of.

 So let’s take a look at some of the issues you should know about when collecting cars as well as some tips to make sure you’re paying the proper amount of tax on your collector cars.

 - Capital gains tax on collectibles: Ordinarily, capital gains on property that has been held for at least one year are subject to either a 0%, 15% or 20% tax rate depending on your income, however gains on collectibles such as cars are given a special 28% tax rate.

 - When you sell a collector car you can also write off some of the expenses from your profit and thus lighten the tax burden.
 Any money you spend to restore or sell the car can be subtracted from your profit.
 However, make sure you keep good records.

 - When it comes to purchasing a collector car, you will also be liable for state sales tax on that car if you drive it away.
 If you have it shipped somewhere else, then you will have to pay sales tax to the state where you have it shipped.